SZECHUAN BEEF THAT IS EASY TO MAKE BUT RIVALS ANY RESTAURANT!

 - Marinade: Pour marinade ingredients directly into freezer bag and mix well.
 Add beef and massage in marinade.
 Marinate at room temperature for 30-60 minutes or refrigerate for 2-8 hours.

 - Sauce: Whisk the sauce ingredients together in a small bowl.
 You can make at the same time as the marinade, cover and refrigerate OR when ready to cook the beef.

-- Cook: Heat 1-2 tablespoons vegetable oil or peanut oil a large nonstick skillet over HIGH heat until very hot and sizzling.
+- Cook: Heat 1-2 tablespoons vegetable oil or peanut oil a large wok or nonstick skillet over HIGH heat until very hot and sizzling.
 Add half of the beef to the skillet in a single layer and sear 1 minute, flip over and cook 1 more minute (it will cook more in the sauce).
 Don’t overcook or it won’t be as tender!
 Transfer beef to a large plate and cover.
 Repeat.

 - To the now empty skillet, add 1 tablespoon oil and heat over medium high heat.
 Add onions and sauté two minutes; add bell peppers, garlic and ginger and sauté one additional minute.